 Assistant Secretary of State - Lindsay Hughes Thurston

 Assistant Secretary of State Lindsay Hughes Thurston is the office’s chief operating officer.
-She will represent the Secretary in all official capacities and act on Secretary Grimes’ behalf at her direction or in her absence.
-Thurston also will manage the office and provide policy analysis for the Secretary.
+She represents the Secretary in all official capacities and act on Secretary Grimes’ behalf at her direction or in her absence.
+Thurston also manages the office and provides policy analysis for the Secretary.

 Previously, Thurston served as an Assistant United States Attorney in the Eastern District of Kentucky, where she prosecuted, among other things, child exploitation offenses under the United States Department of Justice’s initiative Project Safe Childhood.
 Prior to joining the United States Attorney’s office, Thurston was an Assistant Fayette County Attorney.
 Thurston obtained her Bachelor of Arts in political science, graduating cum laude, from Stephens College in Columbia, Missouri, and her Juris Doctor from the University of Kentucky College of Law.